Interreligious Studies and the Holocaust: New Research, New Conversations

 Applications must be submitted by February 15, 2019

-The Program on Ethics, Religion, and the Holocaust of the United States Holocaust Memorial Museum is pleased to announce its annual seminar for faculty from all disciplines.
-Professors of theology, ethics, and religion at theological schools and other institutions of advanced education are particularly invited to apply.
-The seminar is scheduled for June 18-22, 2018.
+The Program on Ethics, Religion, and the Holocaust of the United States Holocaust Memorial Museum is pleased to announce its annual seminar for faculty and qualified doctoral students from all disciplines.
+Clergy and non-clergy professionally engaged in interreligious work are also welcome to apply.
+The seminar is scheduled for July 15-19, 2019.

-Candidates must be faculty members at accredited, degree-awarding institutions in North America.
-Applications must include: (1) a curriculum vitae; (2) a statement of the candidate’s specific interest and purpose for attending the seminar; and (3) a supporting letter from a departmental chair or dean addressing the candidate’s qualifications and the institution’s potential interest in having Holocaust-related courses or programming at their institutions or organizations.
+Applications must include: (1) a curriculum vitae; (2) a statement of the candidate’s specific interest and purpose for attending the seminar; and (3) a supporting letter from a departmental chair, dean, or supervisor addressing the candidate’s qualifications and the potential applications of Holocaust-related courses or programming at their institutions or organizations.

-Applications must be submitted per email no later than March 16, 2018, to firstname.lastname@example.org.
-Please put “PERH Seminar” in the subject line.
-For questions, please contact Dr. Barnett at 202.488.0469 or email@example.com.
-All applicants will be notified of the results of the selection process by Monday, April 16, 2018.
+Applications must be submitted per email no later than February 15, 2019, to firstname.lastname@example.org; please put “PERH Seminar” in the subject line.
+For questions, please contact Victoria Barnett at 202.488.0469 or email@example.com.
+All applicants will be notified of the results of the selection process by Friday, March 8, 2019.

 This seminar is made possible by the Hoffberger Family Fund and by Joseph A. and Janeal Cannon and Family.